leialey/Day-F/Terms.md

 ### User’s Account

-To use the Service you must register and open a user account.
-It is sufficient to open only one user account, even if you wish to use several Services.
-You can open a user account on our website or via one of our mobile apps.
-Do not use domain names or web URLs in your user name without the prior written approval from us.
-We will ask you to accept these Terms of Service and our Privacy Policy during the registration process.
-After you register, for security reasons we will first send you an email in which we ask you to verify the registration by clicking on the "Confirm account" field.
-After you have clicked on this field you will be redirected to a website where we will finally confirm your registration.
-Only then will the registration process be complete.
-Also you can open a user account by using your Facebook or Google account.
-The registration process is completed, once you have entered your Facebook account details and confirmed.
+To use all Service's functionalities you must register and open a user account.
+You can open a user account via our mobile app.
+By opening an account, you accept these Terms of Service and our Privacy Policy.

 ## Conclusion of a Contract

-When registering on our website, the contract between you and us is formed after the registration process is fully completed.
-In case of mobile apps, the formation of the user contract depends on the rules of the app store supplier (Apple, Google...).
-The contract is generally formed when you click on the "Install" field and enter your password if required in the relevant app store.
+The contract is formed when you tap on the "Install" button and enter your password if required in the App store.

-Conclusion of a contract for one off additional services for a fee or for subscriptions
+#### Conclusion of a contract for one off additional services for a fee or for subscriptions

 Additional services can be purchased by you either by paying a one-time fee or as part of a subscription.
 If you purchase the additional service via your mobile app, the contract is formed when you click on the field "Buy now", or a similar field, as part of an in-app purchase and, enter your password if required.